 - Give the tenant receipts for rent payments; - Keep the apartment safe and healthy for people to live in.
-This includes making sure the premises are free of garbage, vermin (e.g. pests, bugs), and other offensive or hazardous materials: - Give reasonable notice before coming into the apartment, except in emergencies (see Right to Privacy, page 15).
+This includes making sure the premises are free of garbage, vermin (pests, bugs, etc., and other offensive material; - Give reasonable notice before coming into the apartment (except in emergencies).